 Vu loves travelling, contemporary art, exhibitions and food.
 After having lived abroad for a while, from New York to Naples, he worked for some galleries in Berlin as a curator and gallery manager and has constantly pursued his passion for teaching languages.
-He’s currently studying Vietnamese and Japanese and is fluent in German, English, French and Italian.
+When he's not teaching, he enjoys playing the piano or exploring something new.
+Currently, he's currently studying Hebrew and Japanese and is fluent in German, English, French, Italian and Vietnamese.

 Hanno has worked as a journalist and translator.
 After years spent alone behind his desk, he decided to re-direct his focus to a job that involves more exchange and interaction with people.
 Aside from his work as a teacher and his interest in languages, Hanno is very much invested in music: As part of the German-Yemini pop duo Kabreet, he produces music that merges different musical genres and approaches.